TABLE OF CONTENTS

 What Does Contingent Mean in Real Estate?

 The term indicates that certain conditions or contingencies must be met for the sale to proceed.
 A contingent status means the deal is in progress but not fully confirmed until all requirements are met.
-Buyers and sellers often continue to show interest in a property that’s contingent, as there’s still a possibility the deal may not move forward if the contingencies aren’t met.
+Buyers and sellers often continue to show interest in a contingent property, as there’s still a possibility the deal may not move forward if the contingencies aren’t met.

 Download the Griffin Gold app today!